Gnveen/MY_Learning/LSP/FILES/Readme.md

 close(fd);
 return 0;
   }

-//3.Implement a C program to create a new directory named "Test" in the current-dir?
+3.Implement a C program to create a new directory named "Test" in the current-dir?
-/*#include <stdio.h>
+#include <stdio.h>
 #include <direct.h>  // For Windows
 #include <errno.h>
 int main() {